AdobeDocs/workfront.en/help/workfront-proof/wp-mnguserscontacts/users/create-users.md

 description: As a Workfront Proof administrator, you can create new users.
 ---

-# Create Users using `Workfront Proof`
+# Create Users using Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-As a `Workfront Proof administrator`, you can create new users.
+As a Workfront Proof administrator, you can create new users.

 For information about administrator rights, see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md).